 Effective January 1, 2015, Section 504 of the Illinois Marriage and Dissolution of Marriage Act (IMDMA) was modified, creating sweeping changes in how maintenance (otherwise known as alimony) is determined for divorcing couples in the State of Illinois.
 This affected how Illinois maintenance is calculated.

-Under the new statute, if the combined gross income (before taxes) of both parties is less than $250,000, no multiple family situation exists, and the court determines that spousal support is appropriate, spousal maintenance will be determined in accordance with the guidelines below:
+Under the new statute, if the combined gross income (before taxes) of both parties is less than $250,000, if no multiple family situation exists, and if the court determines that spousal support is appropriate, then spousal maintenance will be determined in accordance with the guidelines below: